-A greater than 3 % change of Take-off Power or Thrust for a period of more than two seconds.
+a greater than 3 % change of Take-off Power or Thrust for a period of more than 2 seconds;

-- Transfers to alternate channels, Back-up Systems, or Alternate Modes. - Component damage. - False annunciation to the crew which could cause unnecessary or inappropriate crew action. - Erroneous operation of protection systems, such as over-speed or thrust reverser circuits.
+- transfers to Alternate Channels, Backup Systems, or Alternate Modes; - component damage; - false annunciation to the flight crew, which could cause unnecessary or inappropriate flight crew action; - erroneous operation of protection systems, such as overspeed or thrust reverser circuits.

-Hardware or Software design changes implemented after initial environmental testing should be evaluated for their effects with respect to the EMI, HIRF and lightning environment.
+AEH or software design changes implemented after the initial environmental testing should be evaluated for their effects with respect to the EMI, HIRF and lightning environment.